frankshubibasheke/printf/README.md

 Basheke in
 Katera in
-This is a team based project on printf
+This is a team based project on printf as applied on c programming